Dmitry-Skachkov/SB/FEATURES.md

  * Charge on the interface accumulated due to charge redistribution
  * Electric field close to the surface of semiconductor
  * Polarization close to the surface of semiconductor
+ * charge redistribution for conducting electrons and holes
  * charge distribution due to metal induced gap states (MIGS)
  * electrostatic potential (Schottky potential) and electric field due to charge redistribution